Do Trail Cameras Spook Deer

 The location that brought all the observation together and fabricated the calorie-free bulb turn on was food plots.
 After a g or so clips, we had merely 1 doe act in a negative manner to the photographic camera.
 Information technology was an older doe and the merely reason she showed any negative response was that she bumped into the photographic camera.
 So what does this teach u.s.?
 Well, what nosotros came up with is that our food plots are where we kept our cameras the longest amount of fourth dimension.
 They were accustomed to this thing that flashed or glowed at them or a hulk that was part of a tree.
 This location was dissimilar a scrape that appears during belatedly October where we instantly placed a camera.
 Food plots are there well-nigh year circular and always offer a peachy opportunity for capturing a deer with a trail camera.

 The information nosotros gathered over the form of the flavor and input from other hunters helped us create a theory.
 I asked around to fellow hunters, "What do you think spooks deer while using cameras"?
-The majority of the people first Trail Cameras in Bedding Areassuspected the flash spooked deer, then it was scent, and finally the camera fabricated a noise.
+The majority of the people first suspected the flash spooked deer, then it was scent, and finally the camera fabricated a noise.
 So we took these ideas and put them to the test.
 Our test consisted of setting a camera in an extremely attractive transition zone from a feeding area to a bedding area.
 We entered the area with a four wheeler and sprayed ourselves after arriving at our setup site.
 Then we sprayed the cameras.
 At our outset setup, nosotros placed a dummy photographic camera waist high off the deer trail.
 The camera had no batteries or memory menu in information technology, it was only a trounce of a camera.
 Next we placed a camera ten feet upward a tree across from the dummy photographic camera.
 Due to the height, we had to angle information technology down in an try to capture the deer'southward reaction to the dummy camera.
 Our 2d gear up was the same, only was fourscore yards abroad on another attractive trail.
 Subsequently ii weeks, through snow and rain during that fourth dimension menses, we retrieved the cameras.
 The videos taken during this fourth dimension period showed that the deer responded no differently to the dummy camera than to the live camera and that the gender reaction stayed the aforementioned.
 We also confirmed everyone's belief in the lasting effect of scent.
 At these camera setups, we had does walk over to where we parked the four wheeler two weeks prior and spent some time there sniffing around.
 At present this is after two weeks of rain and snow.
 Amazing to say the least!
 During this test, our cameras captured 800 clips of deer utilizing the deer trails.
 Simply 1 clip captured a doe looking upwards at the photographic camera that was placed 10 feet high.
 She just happened to expect upward at the camera, and so looked back down and went on her way.
 So, afterwards spinning our wheels on this information, nosotros decided to do another examination.

 Typically, hunters place their cameras about waist high.
 This puts the sensor in line with the bulk of the deer'southward body which maximizes its ability to capture pictures or videos of all of the deer that pass by.
 In our first test, I placed the cameras ten anxiety high just as a starting point for testing.
 This in an unrealistic top plus a lot to ask of someone due to safety issues.
 Our 2d examination we gear up a photographic camera at six feet or middle level to encounter the reaction of the deer.
 This setup was going to exist at a feeder site on my property in Ohio.
 We had placed a photographic camera at waist height there 3 weeks prior and captured viii different bucks utilizing the surface area.
 Over the grade of 2 weeks the bucks began to disappear.
 We and so moved the camera to eye level.
 Now, we didn't get all eight bucks on video, but near of them were caught on motion picture and out of 600 clips we had one buck look up at the camera and spook.
 A neat lesson was learned during this final test!

 The conclusion of all this was not to disclaim or bash any photographic camera brand or model.
 I echo, this was non done to brand you think you shouldn't ever use a deer cam again!
 This theory of "are nosotros spooking our deer" should be looked upon equally a "positive" observation.
 Our findings from the nutrient plot sites and the dummy set ups lead us to believe that the deer spook because of visual of the photographic camera on the tree, not the flash.
-Let's put it this fashion, if you walk into an empty house for nigh of Deer Reaction to Trail Camerasyour life and one mean solar day yous walk into it and you find a box lying in the middle of the room, you're going to respond to that, would yous not?
+Let's put it this fashion, if you walk into an empty house for nigh of your life and one mean solar day yous walk into it and you find a box lying in the middle of the room, you're going to respond to that, would yous not?
 Deer react in the same manner, nosotros believe.
 The areas nosotros placed our cameras are their home 365 days of the year.
 They know what should exist in that location and what shouldn't.
 At the nutrient plot sites where you may have your camera out longer, they grow accustomed to it and may recollect nothing from it hence why the lesser corporeality of negative responses.
 I had one gentleman after hearing my seminar on this topic go home and change his set up from waist high to middle level.
 He has always used video manner and uses his cameras year round in the same location.
 He called me a week or so afterward and said that my theory was wrong and the peak difference made his deer spook.
 I told him he was correct.
 What we learned in this study is that it would cause a negative reaction.
 Information technology's a visual matter again.
 Just like the box in the heart of the room, if you lot see that box every day in the middle of the room and so one day it's been moved to the corner of the room, you're going to notice that.

 Don't concentrate on the acme every bit much every bit sight.
 The meridian was just a test and you shouldn't go out and move your cameras higher without testing this theory for yourself.
 The deer herd you lot hunt or manage may not care about the placement.
 Like I said, not all deer had a negative reaction to the cameras but a large enough percentage of them did on my property for me to warrant this attention to it.
 Anybody tin examination this theory and you should.
 Will nosotros continue to put our cameras over scrapes, bedding areas, and transition zone?
 We will just be smarter about information technology is all.
 There is so much to larn near deer and their behavior towards cameras and what better style than with observation from a deer cam!